 (1) Provides limited authority for the Executive to realign capped and other federal fund sources to maximize federal revenues as part of the year-end closing process, and (2) requires a report by November 30 on the realignments made for the previous fiscal year.
 Executive revises to strike year-end closing language, allowing DHHS to realign federal fund sources at any time during the fiscal year.
 House revises to allow quarterly realignment, with quarterly reporting.
-Senate and Conference retain (1) current law, but allow for later reporting in (2).
+Senate retains (1) current law, but allows for later reporting in (2).
+Conference concurs with Senate.